CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 Go back to the **System Log** page and click on the Log Name you defined previously.

-Next time you run a Build using the AIP Console Jenkins Plugin, log messages of all levels should appear here.
+Next time you run a Build using the CAST Imaging Jenkins Plugin, log messages of all levels should appear here.

 #### Pipeline Scripts